 Luther expanded his career as an architect, general contractor, and businessman.
 He designed and built many smaller institutional buildings, churches, schools and banks.
-Just a brief summary of his activities includes the following:
+The following points provide a brief summary of his activities during this period of his life:

 - He donated his services as Director and Chairman of the Building Committee, designer and supervisor of construction for four major buildings for the Pasadena Christian School (attendance 600);